Jeff Fisher: Early coaching career

-During 1985, Fisher used his time on the Bears' injured reserve to assist defensive coordinator Buddy Ryan.
-After the Bears won the Super Bowl that season, Ryan was hired as head coach of the Philadelphia Eagles and Fisher joined as a defensive backs coach.
-In 1988, Fisher was promoted to defensive coordinator at age 30, the youngest such coach in the league.
+In 1985, Fisher used his time on the Bears' injured reserve to assist defensive coordinator Buddy Ryan.
+After the Bears won Super Bowl XX that season, Ryan was hired as head coach of the Philadelphia Eagles and Fisher joined him as a defensive backs coach.
+In 1988, Fisher was promoted to defensive coordinator at age 30, the youngest such coach in the NFL.
 The 1989 Eagles defense led the NFL in interceptions (30) and sacks (62).
 The 1990 squad led the league in rushing defense and finished second in sacks.

 In 1991, Fisher was hired as defensive coordinator for the Los Angeles Rams, which reunited him with his college coach John Robinson.
-The next two seasons, he served as the defensive backs coach for the San Francisco 49ers.
+For the next two seasons, Fisher served as the defensive backs coach for the San Francisco 49ers.
 These years as an assistant to George Seifert placed Fisher in the Bill Walsh coaching tree.
 On February 9, 1994, Fisher again became a defensive coordinator, this time for the Houston Oilers under Jack Pardee.
 Fisher had succeeded Ryan, who left the post to become the head coach of the Arizona Cardinals.